xdevtomix/titanic-ivan/README.md

 Usage:

     1. click on the table column headers to see the charts
-    2. you can simulate network errors by turning on the switch in the top right corner
+    2. you can simulate network errors by turning on the switch in the top right corner and then clicking on the column headers

 To see the project: